zanattabruno/5G-all-in-one-helm/README.md

 # 5G-all-in-one Helm

-***5G-all-in-one-helm*** is an open-source project implemented to provide helm charts in order deploy on one click a 5G system (RAN+SA 5G core) on top of Kubernetes.
+***5G-all-in-one-helm*** is an open-source project implemented to provide helm charts in order deploy on one click a 5G system (RAN+SA 5G core) without using a lot, that is, exclusively on top of the kubernetes network plugin, like Calico.
 It currently relies on Free5GC  for the core  network and UERANSIM  to simulate Radio Access Network

 ## TL;DR
 ```console